-Raiders DE Benson Mayowa is just the third Raider since 2000 to record 4.5 sacks through the first five games of the season.
-His 3.5 through the first two weeks were fifth-most in franchise history since sacks became an official stat in 1982.
+Raiders DE Benson Mayowa's 3.5 sacks through the first two weeks of the season were fifth-most in franchise history since sacks became an official stat in 1982.
+They're the most by a Raider through Week 2 since 1993.